 What you’ll need

-- National Level 5 qualifications in Maths, English, and a Science or technical subject.
+- National Level 5 qualifications (or equivalent) in Maths and English, and a Science or technical subject.

-- Two other qualifications at either National Level 4 or 5.
+- Two other qualifications at National Level 4 or 5 or above.

 What you’ll get